-The district's full faith and credit, subject to the Act 1 Index where applicable, secures the series 2020 bonds and the GO debt outstanding.
+The series B of 2019 bonds are secured by the district's full faith and credit, subject to the Act 1 Index, which we consider a limited-tax GO pledge.
 The Act 1 Index restricts a district's ability to raise the tax levy above a certain index determined by the Pennsylvania Department of Education.
-We rate the district's limited-tax GO debt at the same level as the district's unlimited-tax GO debt, given our view that the revenue is coming from the same tax base, and we see no significant limitations on the fungibility of resources.

-Proceeds from the series 2020 bonds will refund the district's 2015A bonds for interest cost savings.
-We understand the district is not extending the maturity of the refunded bonds and plans for relatively level savings.
+The district has other debt outstanding that is secured by its full faith and credit and not subject to the Act 1 Index.
+We rate the limited-tax GO debt at the same level as the district's unlimited-tax GO debt, given our view that the revenue is coming from the same tax base, and we see no significant limitations on the district's fungibility of resources.
+The district will use the series B of 2019 bond proceeds to refund all or a portion of its series of 2013 and series A of 2013 GO bonds for interest cost savings.
+We understand the district is not extending the maturity of the refunded bonds but is taking the savings during fiscal years 2021 through 2024 to offset slightly higher debt service during that timeframe.